eead-csic-compbio/AlloSHP/README.md

 The most important result files are the 0-based **BED** list of syntenic positions, which will be used in the last step, and the **PDF** dotplot, which requires `gnuplot` in your syste, which must be inspected to assess the quality of the WGA.
+Note that flags -I and -C can be used to tweak the WGA parameters after inspection of the dotplot.

-Alternatively, the GSAlign WGA algorithm can be invoked as follows:
+Alternatively, the GSAlign WGA algorithm can be invoked as follows, adding optionally flag -G to adapt the default parameters to your genomes of interest:

     ./WGA -A sample_data/Bdis.fna.gz -B sample_data/Bsta.fna.gz -g

 ![whole-genome alignment plot](./pics/dotplot.png)
 *Figure 1.
 Example WGA dotplot.* A good WGA dotplot will have long diagonal runs of aligned genome regions instead of clouds.